DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/wifi-setup.rst

 The purpose of this WiFi solution is for connecting up to 5 WiFi Throttles DIRECTLY to the |EX-CS|, eliminating the need for a computer and another software controller.
 However, WiFi is optional.
 If you wish to simply use your computer connected via a USB cable to to the Command Station using something like |JMRI|, you can :doc:`skip ahead to the next page </ex-commandstation/get-started/installer>`.

 There are many ways to add WiFi to your Command Station.
-We will cover four methods here.
+We will cover four supported methods here.

 You should be able to apply what you learn here to using other boards, but you can ask us for help using any of the contact links on our :doc:`Support Page </support/index>` if you have a question.